 The best way to make sure you’re actually getting the protein you need?
 To keep that essential nutrient at top of mind, every single time you set your table.
 “Each meal should be based on protein, whereby you consume at least 20 to 30 grams of protein (depending on body size and protein type) every three hours or so,” Robert Wildman, PhD, chief protein officer for Premier Protein says.
+That’s roughly three ounces of meat, or about the size of a deck of cards.
 If you prep lunches for the workweek, add one small step into your routine to rack up even more grams of protein.
 “You can prepare and cook extra portions of a lean protein like chicken or fish and keep it stored in the refrigerator to add to meals throughout the week,” Lesh says.
 Try grilling or broiling to limit added fats.
 Consider it a healthier version of sprinkling salt (or Sriracha) on your meal.

 Keep nuts handy

 If you’re wondering how to get more protein into your diet, nuts like almonds or walnuts are great to have around because they can be added to many different foods or eaten on their own as a snack.
 “In addition to sprinkling them on your yogurt, add nuts to your salad, breakfast cereal, oatmeal, and more,” Lesht says.
 “An easy tip is to keep a handful of almonds in a Ziploc bag to have on hand for when hunger strikes!”
 Just make sure to count out your servings so you don’t get into a high-calorie habit of handful after handful of nut varieties.
 And as with most healthy foods, naked nuts are better than those flavored or salted.